JOIN US & EXPLORE

 Job training for a Network Communication Systems Specialist requires 10 weeks of Basic Combat Training and 19 weeks of Advanced Individual Training with on-the-job instruction.

-As a Truck Driver in the Florida Army National Guard, you are the backbone of military support.
+As a Truck Driver in the Army National Guard, you are the backbone of military support.
 By transporting cargo and supplies, you’ll play an integral role in keeping the Guard moving forward.

 In this role, you will operate all wheeled vehicles and equipment over various terrain and roadways; manage load, unload, and safety of personnel being transported; employ defense techniques; identify, correct, or report vehicle deficiencies; and prepare vehicles for movement/shipment by air, rail, or vessel.